Adults with access to air conditioning data are from the Behavioral Risk Factor Surveillance System (BRFSS).

 The percent of adults in Maine with air conditioning varies geographically.
 Maine residents living in areas with a lower prevalence of air conditioning may be more vulnerable to increased temperatures than areas with a higher prevalence of air conditioning.

 The BRFSS is conducted nationally in 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Guam.
 In Maine, more than 4,000 adults are interviewed each year.
 Air conditioning questions were first included in the survey in 2011 and have been asked annually.

 Statistical weighting is an analytical technique used to account for survey non-response, in addition to known distributions of age, race and ethnicity, gender, geographic region and other characteristics of populations.
 From 1984 to 2010, the BRFSS used a technique called post-stratification to weight BRFSS survey data.
 In 2011, a new statistical method called raking replaced the older method because it could help record additional population characteristics such as education level, marital status, and home ownership status of respondents.
-Household weighting was modified again in 2015 to include cell phone respondents.
 Changes in the estimated percentage of BRFSS measures from year to year could be due to changes in survey methodology.

 Entity and Attribute Overview: